 Growing up in New Holland, Ohio, Allison Smith was (and still is) an active member of the Choctaw Nation of Oklahoma.
 She was also a gymnast and a cheerleader, who tore her ACL while tumbling at the age of 12.

 “I had an amazing physical therapist/athletic trainer who had worked with the Eagles organization and would tell me lots of stories about his time as a certified athletic trainer,” Smith says.
-“I become hooked!”
+“I became hooked!”

 After graduating from high school, Smith studied athletic training at nearby Otterbein University.
 She remained on campus to earn a Master of Science in Allied Health and then serve as an instructor of health and sports sciences and assistant athletic trainer for the women’s basketball and men’s lacrosse teams.